TStrada/SmartCity/README.md

 <a name="overview"></a>
 ## &#9741; &nbsp; Overview
-This is a university project focused on acquisition and storing of data.
-In particular, the aim is to develop a music recommendation system for all users who want to learn an instrument.
-In the first section, there are two functions for scraping information from websites and one for taking song information from Spotify, using API.
-Then there is an audio analysis for 3 instruments: bass, drums and piano.
-In the third section, there is an analysis concerning dataset quality.
-Finally, there is the building of recommendation system based on Neo4j.
+In a growing world where land and its resources are becoming increasingly important, how can we combat food and energy waste for a more sustainable future?
+Vertical Hub farm is a geospatial analysis project aimed at identifying abandoned areas and buildings in the city of Milan that could be redeveloped with Hub for the vertical farm.
+What is the vertical farm?
+This is an innovative technology that allows greenhouse cultivation with far higher yields than traditional agriculture, combating food and energy wastage.
+In this project, sustainability and accessibility issues are explored to integrate hubs into a smart city.

 <a name="data"></a>
 ## &#9741; &nbsp; Data
-You can find datasets used in the <a href="https://github.com/TStrada/Data-Management/tree/main/Dataset">Dataset</a> folder.<br> Audio file are not uploaded.
+You can find datasets used in the <a href="https://github.com/TStrada/SmartCity/tree/3dae2e2b10967c304c2d4b2cbe3785950225e883/Data">Dataset</a> folder.<br>

 <a name="presentation"></a>
 ## &#9741; &nbsp; Presentation
-You can find our presentation in the <a href="https://github.com/TStrada/Data-Management/tree/main/Report">Report</a> folder.<br>
+You can find our presentation in the <a href="https://github.com/TStrada/SmartCity/tree/3dae2e2b10967c304c2d4b2cbe3785950225e883/Report">Report</a> folder.<br>

 <a name="aboutus"></a>